tarwn/lessthandot-hugo/blogs/content/posts/2012-07-18-merge-replication-baseline-collector.md

   - SSIS

 ---
-I’ve created a new project on Codeplex for an SSIS package that performs collections in order to create a baseline of merge replication:  “[Merge Replication Baseline Collector][1]”
+I've created a new project on Codeplex for an SSIS package that performs collections in order to create a baseline of merge replication:  “[Merge Replication Baseline Collector][1]”

 The baseline can be used for all types of situations.

-A few…
+A few...

 –          Questionable peak replication times